-I was the only Alaska candidate in the last election to earn the endorsement of the National Association for Gun Rights.
+I am also the only candidate to earn the endorsement of the National Association for Gun Rights.

-For voting consistently to preserve the full PFD, and to protect Alaskans from crime, I was the only candidate in my race to earn the endorsement of Stop Alaska Crime.
+For voting consistently to preserve the full PFD, I am the only legislator to be endorsed by Save the PFD.

-I was also the only legislator in Alaska to earn a positive score from the Alaska Policy Forum for having a voting record that consistently promotes freedom.
+I am also the only legislator in Alaska to earn a positive score from the Alaska Policy Forum for having a voting record that consistently promotes the free market.

-I am the only returning Alaska legislator to hold a 100% conservative voting record according to the American Conservative Union’s scorecard released this year.
+I am the only elected Alaska legislator to hold a 100% conservative voting record according to the American Conservative Union’s scorecard released this year.

 For standing up for Alaskan families, I am proud to have previously earned the endorsement of Eagle Forum Alaska.